Home

 In these pages we explore Carnevale in detail : its history, the places it happens, what happens, and how you can join in if you're lucky enough to be in the country at the time - or even if you're not.

-Don't expect it to be like Mardi Gras in any other part of the world - Italian celebrations have a character all of their own - but do expect it to be fun, noisy, and an experience you'll never, ever forget!
+Don't expect it to be like Mardi Gras celebrations in any other part of the world - Italian festivities have a character all of their own - but do expect it to be fun, noisy, and an experience you'll never, ever forget!

 Click on the thumbnail pictures or the text links below to explore it all.